watthem/matthewhendricks.net/blog/posts/what-is-a-wyoming-dao.md

 ---
 cover_image: https://images.unsplash.com/photo-1562583275-c98e160346ab?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1350&q=80
-expert: Similar to how we know some other states as tax headquarters for companies all over the world, soon Cheyenne Wyoming is about to have more block chain based companies.
+excerpt: Similar to how we know some other states as tax headquarters for companies all over the world, soon Cheyenne Wyoming is about to have more block chain based companies.
 layout: article
 description: "(and how to form one for yourself.)"
 tags: ["decentralization", "dao", "fintech"]